satnet-project/server/README.md

 Repository with the source code for the server of the SATNet network.

 To install the software for the server of the SATNet network, follow the instructions within the INSTALL file.
+The included installation script is a helper for the installation process and not yet a final completely automated solution.
+Any help on this issue will be much appreciated.

 The wiki together with documentation of the project can be found at: